Introduction to Formulary

 Red – medicines suitable for use in specialist settings only

 Amber – usually specialist initiated/recommended but suitable for continuation in primary care.
 Shared care agreements may exist

 Green – suitable for prescribing by all in both primary and secondary care

 Medicines recommended for hospital use only and those not supported by the DPC are included at the end of each chapter for information.

+The formularies below are produced by the West Hampshire CCG and are adopted by CCGs in North Hampshire and Southampton.
 For more information about formularies please visit the West Hampshire CCG website here.